This post includes affiliate links.

 Now, some crocheters have trouble with Photo Tutorials, so I added a Video Tutorial to teach you how to crochet it right below.
 Be sure to check that out in case the photo tutorial is not clear enough.

-How to crochet an I-cord – Video Tutorial
+How to crochet an I-cord – 2 Video Tutorials

 Subscribe to my Youtube Channel here: